(Supported since Remix IDE v0.15.0 and Remixd v0.5.0)

 Enable Slither Analysis box to run the analysis using Slither along with the Remix’s analysis library.

-Generated report of Slither analysis will be stored locally on project root with a file name prefixed with
+Latest report of Slither analysis will be stored locally on project root with a file named as

 Slither Analysis report will also be displayed on the Remix IDE side after the Remix analysis report for better user readability.